eodash/eodash/tests/README.md

 This guide explains how to run and write tests in `eodash`.
 We use Vitest across the board.

-Tests run in two projects: `browser` holds the unit, component and template tiers and runs in headless Chromium via Playwright, and `cli` runs in Node.
+Tests run in two projects: `browser` holds the unit, component, template and benchmark tiers and runs in headless Chromium via Playwright, and `cli` runs in Node.

 ## Setup